SayenkoDesign/bushcooking.com/wp-content/plugins/remove-query-strings-from-static-resources/readme.txt

 2. Unzip the zip file, which will extract the "remove-query-strings-from-static-resources" directory to your computer
 3. Upload the "remove-query-strings-from-static-resources directory" to the /wp-content/plugins/ directory in your FTP
 4. Activate the plugin in the Plugin dashboard

-== Frequently Asked Questions ==
-Please visit [Speed Up My Website](https://www.speedupmywebsite.com/) if you have any questions or issues with this plugin.

 == Changelog ==